 And, just to round things off, I finally got to the banana porridge on another Sunday, and it is a case of last but not least.
 Here we have porridge topped with sliced banana, crunchy peanut butter, coconut yoghurt and ‘cacao crunch’.

 The peanut butter was salted, which I would normally avoid, but here the salt enhanced the more neutral porridge.
 The choice of coconut yoghurt was a great idea, as it avoided the sort of double fat addition from both peanut butter and, say, a Greek yoghurt.
-The use of cacao nibs was also inspired, as it avoided the problem of adding chocolate to porridge and getting a sticky, gluggy result, as I have noted in other reviews (Fix & Fogg, Ti Kouka).
+The use of cacao nibs was also inspired, as it avoided the problem of adding chocolate to porridge and getting a sticky, gluggy result.
 And finally, as with the Maranui porridge, the buckwheat contributed a satisfying crunch to an otherwise softly textured combination of ingredients.
 This porridge was by far the most filling of The Oatery offerings because of the peanut butter.